Tom Cave BVSc MSc (Clinical Oncology) DSAM MRCVS

 Nele was awarded her MSc in 2012.
 In 2010, she joined Dick White Referrals to complete a residency in small animal internal medicine and gained her RCVS Certificate in small animal medicine in 2011 and her European Diploma in 2012.

 Nele loves spending her time outdoors and is looking forward to learning to climb and surf now she has moved to the West Country.
-Nele has a springer spaniel called Bobby and is serious danger of adding another in the near future.
+Nele has a lovely son named Harry and a springer spaniel called Bobby.

 Chantal Teixeira Rosa DVM BVSc (Hons) MMedVet(Med) Dip ECVIM-CA MRCVS